Spaceborne-PCMs/Spaceborne-PCMs.github.io/keywordsurvey.md

 ---
 # Methods for Collecting and Processing Keywords

-## Analysis of the Paper Search Results from Institute of Electrical and Electronics Engineers (IEEE) and The Optical Society (OSA)
+## Analysis of the Paper Search Results from Institute of Electrical and Electronics Engineers (IEEE) and Optica

-In order to find the trends in research related to phase change material (PCM), a keyword search for the academic peer-reviewed papers is conducted.
-As an initial step, the paper search services of Institute of Electrical and Electronics Engineers (IEEE) and The Optical Society (OSA) are selected to collect papers related to PCM.
+In order to find the trends in research related to phase change materials (PCMs), a keyword search for the academic peer-reviewed papers was conducted.
+As an initial step, the paper search services of the Institute of Electrical and Electronics Engineers (IEEE) and Optica (formerly known as The Optical Society, OSA) were selected to collect papers related to PCMs.

-One notable search feature of the IEEE and OSA paper search services is that the citation information includes the keywords selected by the authors.
-For example, suppose paper A has been retrieved by searching with the search word “phase change material”.
-The citation data bundled with the paper search result contain author-selected keywords such as germanium compounds, thermal conductivity, random-access storage, and so on.
+One notable search feature of the IEEE and Optica paper search services is that the citation information includes the keywords selected by the authors.
+For example, suppose Paper A has been retrieved by searching with the search word “phase change material”.
+The citation data bundled with the paper search result contain author-selected keywords such as germanium compounds, thermal conductivity, random-access storage, etc.

 The idea of estimating research trends is that these keywords are closely related to the search word “phase change material.”
 If the keywords are repeatedly seen in other searched papers as well, it can be regarded that those keywords are more popular among researchers and there might be a strong research trend represented by the keywords.

-Selection of IEEE and OSA paper archives was determined in terms of the application area.
-While IEEE papers focus more on electronics-related research issues, OSA focuses on optics.
+Selection of IEEE and Optica paper archives was determined in terms of the application area.
+Whereas IEEE papers focus more on electronics-related research issues, Optica focuses on optics.
 Thus, the keyword searches with “phase change material” for both paper archives are expected to provide PCM research trends in (i) electronics in general and in (ii) optics.

 Table 1 shows the top 30 keywords appeared in the search result (with “phase change material”) sorted by the appearing frequency.
 In order to put a bound in the research trend period, the search is filtered from the year 2004 to 2019.
 “Phase change material” is provided as the search word.
-[IEEE search services](https://ieeexplore.ieee.org/search/advanced) generated a total of 5891 results and [OSA](https://www.osapublishing.org/search.cfm) generated 974 papers, as of December 8, 2019.
-Since manually retrieving all the search results from the web pages takes excessive time and effort, the first 1000 search results from IEEE and 500 searches from OSA results are selected to further analyze the keywords listed in the papers.
+[IEEE search services](https://ieeexplore.ieee.org/search/advanced) generated a total of 5891 results and [Optica](https://www.osapublishing.org/search.cfm) generated 974 papers, as of December 8, 2019.
+Since manually retrieving all the search results from the web pages would take excessive time and effort, the first 1000 search results from IEEE and 500 searches from OSA results were selected to further analyze the keywords listed in the papers.

 The keyword information can be extracted from the citation data (RIS format in particular) provided by the search services and a simple Python script was written to extract the keywords.
-Once the keywords are retrieved, its frequencies are counted and sorted in a descending order.
-From Table 1, it can be seen that the keywords chosen by the authors show different trends depending on the search results being from IEEE or OSA archive.
+Once the keywords were retrieved, its frequencies were counted and sorted in a descending order.
+From Table 1, it can be seen that the keywords chosen by the authors show different trends depending on the search results being from IEEE or Optica archive.

 | **Keyword (IEEE)**                 | **Count** |
 | ---------------------------------- | --------- |